 “I think God would have to place me in Washington, D.C.,” Helling said.
 “I think my chances are slim.
 However, I think my chances as a Democrat would be much greater than a Democratic candidate who hewed the leftist line.”

-Correction: This story has been updated to correct Gale McGee’s first name and to clarify the composition of Jensen’s family. —Ed.
+Correction: This story has been updated to correct the first names of Gale McGee and Teno Roncalio and to clarify the composition of Jensen’s family. —Ed.